DeannaGelbart/search-by-color/README.md

 All third-party code used in the colorcoordinator-zf2 project is under the license terms of the copyright holders.

-The code written for the colorcoordinator-zf2 project is copyright David Gelbart and can be used under the MIT License.
+The code written specifically for the colorcoordinator-zf2 project is copyright David Gelbart and can be used under the MIT License.